nayebuljannath780/nayebuljannath780/README.md

 <h1 align="center">Hey!
 I'm Nayebul Jannath Chowdhury👋</h1>
 <h3 align="center">CSE graduate and a passionate MERN stack developer</h3> <br/>

-Hello!
+<p style="text-align:center;>Hello!
 My name is Nyebul Jannath Chowdhury.
 I'm a CSE graduate student with expertise in MERN stack web development.
 I'm passionate about creating top-notch web applications that offer simple user interfaces.
 My skills include proficiency in JavaScript, React, Node.js, MongoDB, Express.js, and I am constantly learning new technologies to stay up-to-date with the latest trends in web development.
 In addition to contributing to the open-source community, I'm eager to work on interesting projects with other developers.
-Feel free to connect with me, and let's work together to create something incredible!
+Feel free to connect with me, and let's work together to create something incredible!</p>

 <img align="right" alt="pic" width="400" src="https://www.snexplores.org/wp-content/uploads/2023/02/1030_ChatGPT_feat.gif">